USING IRONOCR

 Return

-status = $"The file size is {file.Size} bytes, this is more than the allowed limit of {MaxFileSize} bytes."
+status = $"The file size is {file.Size} bytes, which exceeds the allowed limit of {MaxFileSize} bytes."

 Return

-status = "Please uplaod a valid image file"
+status = "Please upload a valid image file."

 Return